-Accounts and pledges receivable represents unconditional commitments made by donors.
+Accounts and pledges receivable represent unconditional commitments made by donors.
 Receivables that are expected to be collected in less than one year are reported at net realizable value.
 Receivable that are expected to be collected in more than one year are recorded at fair value at the date of promise.
 That fair value is computed using a present value technique applied to anticipated cash flows.
 Amortization of the resulting discount is recognized as additional contribution revenue.
 Management determines a reserve for doubtful contributions receivable based on estimates of collectability with certain donors with past experience as well as a general reserve for the remaining amount.
-There were no such receivable balances outstanding as of December 31, 2018.
+Based on the review of outstanding receivables, management determined that an allowance for doubtful accounts was not necessary at December 31, 2019.